ST10294145/POE-Part-3/README.md

 # How to use

-- To get started with My Console Library, follow these simple steps:
+- To get follow these simple steps:

 - Clone the Repository: Clone this repository to your local machine using git clone.